 You do not need to file a financial aid application to be considered for Law School funding; all required materials are collected in the admission application.
 US JDs should apply to the LLM by the scholarship priority deadline.

 The review of scholarship applications takes place after notification of admission to the program.
 Except for the Podell Global Graduate Legal Scholarship, LLM scholarship decisions are based on merit without regard to financial need.
 If you are selected to receive a scholarship, you will be notified by email along with further instructions on how to accept the offer.
 All scholarship decisions are final and non-negotiable.

 View the profiles of some of our recent LLM Scholars.

-All students admitted to the J.S.D. program receive full funding for three years, subject to satisfactory progress in the program.
+All students admitted to the JSD program receive full funding for up to four years.